Kotlin/dokka/README.md

 To run Dokka from the command line, download the [Dokka jar](https://github.com/Kotlin/dokka/releases/download/0.9.10/dokka-fatjar.jar).
 To generate documentation, run the following command:

-    java -jar dokka-fatjar.jar <source directories> <arguments>
+    java -jar dokka-fatjar.jar <arguments>

 Dokka supports the following command line arguments:

   * `-output` - the output directory where the documentation is generated
   * `-format` - the [output format](#output-formats):
+  * `-cacheRoot` - use `default` or set to custom path to cache directory to enable package-list caching.
+When set to `default`, caches stored in $USER_HOME/.cache/dokka
+  * `-pass` - (repeatable) - configuration for single analyser pass.
+Following this argument, you can pass other arguments:
+      * `-src` - (repeatable) - source file or directory (allows many paths separated by the system path separator)
-  * `-classpath` - list of directories or .jar files to include in the classpath (used for resolving references)
+      * `-classpath` - (repeatable) - directory or .jar file to include in the classpath (used for resolving references)
-  * `-samples` - list of directories containing sample code (documentation for those directories is not generated but declarations from them can be referenced using the `@sample` tag)
+      * `-sample` - (repeatable) - directory containing a sample code (documentation for those directories is not generated but declarations from them can be referenced using the `@sample` tag)
     * `-module` - the name of the module being documented (used as the root directory of the generated documentation)
-  * `-include` - names of files containing the documentation for the module and individual packages
+    * `-include` - (repeatable) - names of files containing the documentation for the module and individual packages
-  * `-nodeprecated` - if set, deprecated elements are not included in the generated documentation
+    * `-skipDeprecated` - if set, deprecated elements are not included in the generated documentation
-  * `-impliedPlatforms` - list of implied platforms (comma-separated)
+    * `-reportUndocumented` - warn about undocumented members
+    * `-skipEmptyPackages` - do not create index pages for empty packages
-  * `-packageOptions` - list of package options in format `prefix,-deprecated,-privateApi,+warnUndocumented;...`
+    * `-packageOptions` - list of package options in format `prefix,-deprecated,-privateApi,+warnUndocumented;prefix, ...`
     * `-links` - external documentation links in format `url^packageListUrl^^url2...`
+    * `-srcLink` - (repeatable) - mapping between a source directory and a Web site for browsing the code in format `<path>=<url>[#lineSuffix]`
     * `-noStdlibLink` - disable linking to online kotlin-stdlib documentation
     * `-noJdkLink` - disable linking to online JDK documentation
-  * `-cacheRoot` - use `default` or set to custom path to cache directory to enable package-list caching.
-When set to `default`, caches stored in $USER_HOME/.cache/dokka
+    * `-jdkVersion` - version of JDK to use for linking to JDK JavaDoc
+    * `-analysisPlatform` - platform used for analysis, see the [Platforms](#platforms) section
+    * `-target` - (repeatable) - generation target

 ### Output formats<a name="output_formats"></a>